Frequently Asked Questions

 I've already applied and uploaded my documentation, but when and how will I find out if I've been offered a place on a course?

-We're processing the first round of applications now.
-Don't worry if you've missed this first round, you can apply online at any time.
-The average waiting time to find out the result of your application is approximately 14 days.
+Due to the numbers of applications we receive, the average waiting time to find out the result of your application is approximately 14 days.

 I've been offered a place, how do I accept and confirm my place?